kongteckmee/chinese_to_begin/README.md

 ## Testing

 Throughout the development of this project, manual testing is implemented.
 The testing is simple yet effective to test on each of the function, link and the button.
-In the testing process, I was able to identify every issue before the deployment.
+In the testing process, I am able to identify every issue before the deployment.
 This testing allow me to gone through every user story by the step of registration or order.

 <details>
 	<summary>All the testing of this project can be found by clicking here</summary>